alinush/6.824-lecture-notes/l05-paxos.md

 #### What if new proposer chooses `n < old proposer`?

- - i.e. if clocks are not synced
+ - i.e., if clocks are not synced
  - cannot make progress, though no correctness problem

 #### What if an acceptor crashes after receiving accept?